Austin Youth River Watch (AYRW) provides multi-year

 Andrea Bailey-Ortiz

-After being an AEL intern and graduating from The University of Texas at Austin, where I pursued a major in Urban Studies and a minor in Architectural History, I am currently a Program Specialist at AYRW.
-As I continue my education to become a Latina architect, my personal goal is to approach the field with a holistic perspective and a conscientious philosophy that allows me to consider social, economic, and environmental impacts.
-That will, as a result, produce equitable outcomes for communities, cities, and the environment.
-To achieve this, I am deeply interested in continuing to learn more about other fields, such as sustainability, preservation, economics, social justice, government, among others, and their relationship to architecture.
+After being an AEL intern and graduating from The University of Texas at Austin, where I pursued a major in Urban Studies and a minor in Architectural History, I continued my career with Austin Youth River Watch as a Program Specialist.
+After 3 years, I continue to be part of the organization as a Development Coordinatorator while I actively pursue a Master of Architecture at UT.
+My personal goal is to merge these two worlds and approach the architecture field with a holistic perspective and a conscientious philosophy that allows me to consider social, economic, and environmental impacts.

 Our Board of Directors